First version of the cantata

 No. 9d: Chorus and Quartet (Finale)

-Click the link in the box to hear two excerpts from this cantata:
+Click the link in the box below to hear two excerpts from this cantata:

 --"How beautiful" for Alto soloist with orchestra and solo cello with this text:

---"Look unto me" for Soprano, Alto, Tenor soloists, organ and orchestra with these words:
+--"Look unto me" for Soprano, Alto, Tenor soloists, organ and orchestra with this text:

 Look unto me and be saved, all the ends of the earth;